 Toilets can be found in the church room which is at the entrance to the churchyard.
 There is a disabled toilet, and also baby changing facilities.

-After the morning service there is usually a chance for tea, coffee or a soft drink, served in the church room.
+After the morning service there is usually a chance for tea, coffee or a cold drink, served in the church room.
 It’s a great chance to catch up with others and to find out more about church life.
 Prayer ministry is available during and after all of the 10:45am services.

 St Mary’s Pattern of Worship